-No one has to go through this alone.
-Counseling Services is available to help students navigate the choices for care and support and to provide direct counseling and referrals to meet a student’s needs.
+No one has to go it alone.
+Student Wellness is available to help students navigate the process of choosing care and support and to provide direct counseling and referrals to meet a student’s needs.

 The National Suicide Prevention Lifeline is a 24-hour, toll-free suicide prevention service available to anyone in suicidal crisis.
 When you call, you will be routed to the closest possible crisis center in your area.
 With over 120 crisis centers across the country, our mission is to provide immediate assistance to anyone seeking mental health services.
 Call for yourself, or someone you care about.
 Your call is free and confidential.
 Call for help at 1-800-273-TALK (8255).